 One of the best parts about travelling is experiencing new foods from different parts of the world.
-Chinese food is amazing and so are the seasonal fruits!
+Chinese food is amazing, in fact, it’s one of our favourite countries for food, even the stranger street foods, and so are the seasonal fruits!
 It’s summertime here and the temperature is soaring to 35 degrees, with extreme humidity.
 There’s no better way to cool down than with some refreshing fruits.

 Some of the fruit here is the same as we have back in the Okanagan in Canada, but we’re also able to enjoy some of our favourite fruits that aren’t locally grown in North America.
 I love walking to our favourite markets and buying the fresh produce right from the vendors.

 Here are some photos and descriptions of my favourite summer fruits of China, enjoy!

 The large cantaloupes here come from the Xinjiang Uygur Province (typically Muslim part of China).
 They’re much bigger than the melons I’m used to eating back in Canada, but still taste just as good, or better!

 Before coming to Asia, I had never eaten a mango.
 Since being introduced to them, we’ve been having quite the love affair!
 They’re my new favourite.
 So sweet, so juicy and oh so delicious.
 China is already one of the most affordable countries to visit, but fruit here is of particularly great value.

 Lychees have become my new summertime snack.
 They’re sweet and are so refreshing when eaten cold.
 The only thing that’s weird about this fruit is its texture, it feels a bit like an eyeball!